Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Introduction

 Where this comparison gets more interesting is in how each platform packages those capabilities.
-Raff focuses on straightforward infrastructure with aggressive pricing, AMD EPYC-based compute, NVMe-backed storage, and unmetered bandwidth.
-Linode offers a broader public cloud platform with shared and dedicated compute families, object storage, managed Kubernetes, App Platform, Quick Deploy Apps, and a much wider global footprint.
+Raff focuses on straightforward infrastructure with AMD EPYC-based compute, NVMe SSD storage, unmetered bandwidth, included backups, and simple VM pricing.
+Linode offers a broader public cloud platform with shared and dedicated compute families, object storage, managed Kubernetes, App Platform, Quick Deploy Apps, managed databases, NodeBalancers, and a much wider global footprint.

 Raff Overview

 Raff is a cloud infrastructure provider centered on virtual machines, storage, networking, and API-based automation.
-Its live platform already covers core infrastructure use cases well: AMD EPYC-powered VMs, NVMe SSD-backed storage, private cloud networking, firewall controls, backups, snapshots, dashboard management, and REST API access.
+Its live platform already covers core infrastructure use cases well: AMD EPYC-powered VMs, NVMe SSD storage, private cloud networking, firewall controls, automated backups, snapshots, dashboard management, object storage, and REST API access.

 One important positioning note: Raff is strongest today as an infrastructure-first offering.
 If your workload is still mostly VM-based, that is a feature, not a limitation.
 You get the core primitives without needing to buy into a larger platform stack before you need it.